gogins/csound-cxx-opcodes/README.md

-The `clang_compile` opcode is an on-request-compiler (ORC) that enables Csound to compile C or C++ source code, embedded in the Csound orchestra, to a module of LLVM IR code; load and link that module; and call the Csound API, other modules, or link libraries from that module.
+The `clang_compile` opcode is an on-request-compiler (ORC) that enables Csound to compile C or C++ source code, embedded in the Csound orchestra, to a module of LLVM IR code; load and link that module; and call the Csound API, other modules, or dynamic link libraries from that module.
 The ORC compiler is a type of just-in-time (JIT) compiler, in which the actual translation to machine language takes place whenever a symbol in the module is accessed for the first time from the ORC compiler's LLVM execution session.

 ## Syntax
 ```